 In 2017, well ahead of the IMO rules entering into force, Höegh Autoliners started retrofitting BWTS on board existing vessels (built before 2014).
-At the end of 2019, twenty-eight (28) vessels have BWTS installed on board, with the remaining installations following the dry-docking schedule for each of the vessels.
+In 2021, majority of Höegh Autoliners' vessels have BWTS installed on board with only two remaining vessels scheduled for BWTS installation following dry-docking schedule in February 2022 and December 2022 respectively.

 Until we have a BWT system implemented on all vessels, Höegh Autoliners will continue to apply strict ballast water management, where we only do ballast water exchange in approved deep sea areas to minimise environmental impact.

 Sludge and Bilge Water

 In our aim to protect life below sea, we also work to minimise the amount of waste oil, sludge and bilge water produced.
 The sludge and bilge is cleaned on board using state-of-the-art equipment.